temporal-sa/temporal-infra-provisioning-demo/README.md

 poetry run python codec_server.py --web http://localhost:8233
 ```

+In the Temporal UI, configure your Codec server to use `http://localhost:8081/default` and do not
+check any other boxes.

 ### Interacting with the Workflows

 If you introduce a Terraform stanza that provisions a user with admin permissions, this workflow